 The Company identifies operating segments as components of an entity for which discrete financial information is available and is regularly reviewed by the chief operating decision maker ("CODM") in making decisions regarding resource allocation and performance assessment.
 The profitability measure employed by CODM is segment EBITDA.
-As of December 31, 2020, the Company has two operating segments and two corresponding reporting units, "Fluent" and "All Other," and one reportable segment.
-"All Other" represents operating results of AdParlor, LLC (see Note 13, Business acquisitions) and is included for purposes of reconciliation of the respective balances below to the consolidated financial statements.
+As of December 31, 2021, the Company has two operating segments and two corresponding reporting units, "Fluent," and one reportable segment.
+"All Other" represents operating results of AdParlor, LLC and is included for purposes of reconciliation of the respective balances below to the consolidated financial statements.
 "Fluent," for the purposes of segment reporting, represents the consolidated operating results of the Company excluding "All Other."